 2. We should take the initiative to seek and investigate the true way.

-The Lord Jesus said, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
+The Lord, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 From the words of the Lord, we can know that what the Lord means is that as long as someone outside says “the Bridegroom comes,” we should take the initiative to seek and investigate.
 In this way, we are truly watching and waiting.
 Some people think that if they only uphold the name of the Lord, often pray and read the Bible and work hard for the Lord, then they are watching and waiting.
 But in fact, this is waiting for the Lord blindly and passively and not seeking actively.
 Consequently, when someone preaches that the Lord has returned, they will not take the initiative to seek and investigate, thus missing the opportunity to welcome the Lord’s return.
 So we should be wise virgins: When hearing someone outside says “the Bridegroom comes,” we should take the initiative to seek and investigate, which is in line with the will of the Lord.
 For those who welcomed the coming of the Messiah, like Peter, John, Nathanael and others, they met the Lord by seeking, investigating, and gaining the enlightenment and illumination of the Holy Spirit.
 When the disciple Peter heard his brother Andrew say, “We have found the Messias” (John 1:41), he could follow Andrew to see the Lord Jesus, and finally followed the Lord Jesus and received the Lord’s salvation.
 So when someone testifies the Lord has returned to speak and do work, it is vital for us to seek and investigate actively.

 3. We should pay attention to seeking the voice of God.